RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 gal/mo $$

-After that, I can estimate the change in consumer utility from the tax using the indirect utility function from JA Hausman’s paper(”Exact Consumer’s Surplus and Deadweight Loss” American Economic Review, 71:4, Sept.
-1981, p.
-668): The indirect utility function indexes the consumer's utility(happiness/pleasure/satisfaction) based on the real price of a good(P_G_R), real income(I_R), and the regression slopes and intercepts above for those variables.
+After that, I can estimate the change in consumer utility from the tax using the indirect utility function from JA Hausman’s 1981 paper(”Exact Consumer’s Surplus and Deadweight Loss”): The indirect utility function indexes the consumer's utility(happiness/pleasure/satisfaction) based on the real price of a good(P_G_R), real income(I_R), and the regression slopes and intercepts above for those variables.
 The higher(more positive) it is, the better off the consumer:
 Indirect Utility =

 $$\mathbf{U(P_{GR}, I_R)} = e^{-\beta_1 P_{GR}} * (\mathbf{I_R} + (\frac{1}{\beta_1}  (\beta_2 P_{GR} + \frac{\beta_2}{\beta_1} + \beta_0)))$$